Safe Space

 Genuine inclusion, not performative diversity

-Psychological safety becomes the ground for authentic leadership
+Psychological safety grounds authentic leadership

 Culture shifts from compliance to collective responsibility